 Bird Watching in Scottsdale, Arizona

-On November 18, 2000 the Maricopa Audubon Society sponsored a field trip led by Tara to some of the hot spots.
+On November 18, 2000 the Maricopa Audubon Society sponsored a field trip led by Tara to some of the best birding spots.
 The first stop was a pond and golf course at the Holiday Inn Sun Spree Resort on Indian Bend Rd. just east of Scottsdale Rd.
 Obtain permission from the hotel first or else be their guest before walking about the pond and course.
 Here we spotted many ducks, herons and shorebirds, including the spectacular Black Necked Stilt (tall black and white bird with red legs) as well as flocks of spritely American Pipits.
 An American Kestrel, a type of bird-eating falcon, kept the many smaller birds wary.

-Our next stop took us to the Chart House on McCormick Parkway and Scottsdale Rd.
+Our next stop took us to the Chart House restaurant on McCormick Parkway and Scottsdale Rd.
 Several ponds straddle the parkway and play host to many semi-domesticated ducks and geese as well as the winter migrants.
-We saw a Great Blue Heron, lots of American Coots (black ducklike birds with white bill), and Ruddy Ducks (stubby ducks with a short tail that is held straight up).
+We saw a Great Blue Heron, lots of American Coots (black, ducklike birds with white bill), and Ruddy Ducks (stubby ducks with a short tail that is held straight up).

 American Widgeon